TWWinde/Med-LSDM/README.md

 # System Requirements
-This code has been tested on Ubuntu 20.04 and an NVIDIA Quadro RTX 6000 GPU.
+This code has been tested on Ubuntu 20.04 and an NVIDIA A6000 GPU.
 Furthermore it was developed using Python v3.8.

 # Setup
 In order to run our model, we suggest you create a virtual environment